abiyug/abiyug.github.io/aboutme.md

 <strong> Education:</strong>
   <ul style="list-style-type:disc">
    <li> I have a bachelor of Science in Electrical Engineering.</li>
-   <li>Completed 9 of the 10 Data Science specialization certificate course from John Hopkins University on Coursera (2015).
+   <li>Completed 9 of the 10 Data Science specialization certificate course from <i>John Hopkins University</i> on<a href="https://www.coursera.org/specializations/jhu-data-science" target="_blank">Coursera</a> Coursera (2015).
 The courses include from getting/cleaning data to analyzing and developing consumable web app.
 Here is the full list of classes and description.</li>
     <li>I was also one of the first bunch of Cisco certified Internetwork Experts attained in 1999.</li>
  </ul>
 </p>